-The Home School Agreement (Appendix A) summarises many of the day to day expectations that are implicit within this policy.
+The Home School Agreement (Appendix A) and Sixth Form Contract (Appendix B) summarise and outline many of the day to day expectations that are implicit within this policy.

 DISCIPLINE

 1. Clear expectations

 The key to high standards of behaviour and discipline is to have clear expectations.
 As students join the School, or remain part of it, they understand what is required from individuals in order that the whole School may flourish.
 These expectations cover behaviour and discipline in the classroom and at social times; they specify: